 Back to our lovely lands in Frederick and Carroll counties.

-Land owners and citizens are concerned because the River Management Plan creates an extensive land setback or buffer zone for a "protection boundary area" that would extend 300 - 500 feet on each side of the Monocacy into private property.
-This is well over 10 times the size of setbacks that typically exist along some rivers.
+Land owners and citizens are concerned because the River Management Plan creates an extensive land setback or buffer zone for a "protection boundary area" that would extend 300 - 500 feet and beyond (stretching thousands of feet in many cases) on each side of the Monocacy into private property.
+This is well over 10 - 40 times the size of setbacks that typically exist along

 The proposed land setback cuts through farms, private land, and even encompasses existing homes along the Monocacy River.
 Not only is the expanded setback unnecessarily extensive, but it encroaches on land owner’s property rights; intrudes on their privacy; and negatively impacts property values.